-Email communication is a vital part of our personal and professional lives.
+Email Deliverability is a vital part of our personal and professional lives.
 However, the convenience of email also comes with the challenge of ensuring the authenticity and security of email messages.
 To address this, three essential email authentication tools have emerged: SPF, DKIM, and DMARC.

 In this post, we’ll explore the differences between them and why they’re crucial for email security.